alpinejs/alpine/packages/docs/src/en/essentials/lifecycle.md

 <a name="x-effect"></a>
 ### `x-effect`

-`x-effect` uses the same mechanism under the hood as `x-watch` but has very different usage.
+`x-effect` uses the same mechanism under the hood as `$watch` but has very different usage.

 Instead of specifying which data key you wish to watch, `x-effect` will call the provided code and intelligently look for any Alpine data used within it.
 Now when one of those peices of data changes, the `x-effect` expression will be re-run.